OmarThinks/OmarThinks/README.md

 ## What am I doing now?
 I am applying for React Native jobs.
 And I am adding more skills.
-I am studying React Native Paper, then I am planning to build a project and call it "Cantiin React Native".
+I am building a project called "Cantiin-React-Native".